 A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

-In this hands-on lab, I built a complete Azure networking environment from scratch using PowerShell.
-The setup includes virtual networks, subnets, Windows Server virtual machines, Azure VNet Peering, and connectivity testing using Azure Network Watcher.
+In this hands-on lab, we build a complete Azure networking environment from scratch using PowerShell.
+The lab covers:

-The walkthrough reflects how Azure networking is designed, deployed, and verified in real production environments.
+This walkthrough mirrors how Azure networking is designed, deployed, and validated in real production environments, not just in demos or tutorials.

 🎥 Video Walkthrough